marafiq/adnanrafiq/blog/2022-01-09-agile-practices/index.md

 ## What is Agile?

 Agile is being flexible in delivering Value to the customer.
+It is The Team sport.
 You must read [Principles behind the Agile](https://agilemanifesto.org/principles.html) to deepen your understanding.

 ## What is Value?